 Essential oils can really help to achieve a healthy and restful sleep.

-Prepared in a diffusion - create an atmosphere conducive to relaxation before bedtime by diffusing essential oils in your room (30 minutes before going to sleep & not during sleep).
+Prepared in a diffusion - create an atmosphere conducive to relaxation before bedtime by diffusing essential oils in your room (30 minutes before going to sleep and not during sleep).
 The ideal essential oils to look out for are: Tangerine, Sweet Orange, True Lavender and Noble Chamomile.